CumulusNetworks/docs/content/nvidia-air/Organizations.md

 product: NVIDIA Air
 ---
 {{%notice note%}}
 The information on this page reflects the workflows for the new Air UI.
-The legacy UI is being deprecated and will be shut down. {{<link title="Organizations (Legacy)" text="View documentation for the legacy UI">}}
+The legacy UI is being deprecated. {{<link title="Organizations (Legacy)" text="View documentation for the legacy UI">}}
 {{%/notice%}}

 NVIDIA Air supports collaboration so that you can share simulations with your colleagues in an Organization.
 To join an Organization, contact your Organization Administrator or your NVIDIA sales team.